Framstag/libosmscout/webpage/content/documentation/typedef.md

 OSM has two tags for defning the quality of a way: `grade` and `surface`.

+## Section `FEATURES`

+This section allows you to give individual feature localized names.
+See the default type definition for concrete examples.

 ## Section `TYPES`

 The type section consists of a number of type definitions that match